leothorp/loggle/README.md

 const subLog = log.createSubLogger({prefix: {includeLevelName: false, getCurrentTimeString: Date.now}})

 /*
-The below will have the same result output as fir a single config containing {
+The below will have the same result output as if there were a single parent config containing {
   prefix: {
     formatLogSegments: (segments) => segments.join(" || "),